60.4512.01 - Clock TFA - Free user manual and instructions

 8.1.1 Setting of the day-of-week language

-In the setting mode you can make the setting of the day-of-the week language: GERMAN, FRENCH, SPANISH, ITALIAN, DANISH, DUTCH, ENGLISH.
+• In the setting mode you can make the setting of the day-of-the-week language: GERMAN, FRENCH, SPANISH, ITALIAN, DANISH, DUTCH, ENGLISH.

 8.1.2 Setting of the 12 and 24 hours display

-- Press the UP button in the normal mode to choose the 12 HR or 24 HR system.
+- Press the UP button in the normal mode to choose the 12 HR or 24 HR system - In the 12 HR system AM or PM (after 12 o'clock) appears on the display.

 8.1.3 Setting of the second clock time